S3-working-group/s3-practical-guide/docs/meeting-host.md

 **Select someone to take responsibility for the preparation and follow-up of meetings, workshops or other events.**

-A person may take on the role of Meeting Host for a specific event or for several events over a period of time.
+A person may take on the role of meeting host for a specific event or for several events over a period of time.

 ### Responsibilities Of A Meeting Host